explodingcamera/nots/README.md

 - more coming soon

 ## Why
+* Automatic Reverse Proxy to your services, with SSL and HTTP/2 support.
-* Docker images are overkill; lockfiles exist for a reason.
-Run code without rebuilding entire environments.
+* Building new Docker images for every commit is overkill; lockfiles exist for a reason.
+Run code without rebuilding entire environments, and without the long CI build times.
 * Current open-source FaaS/Serverless solutions are lacking.
 Skip the new framework learning curve.
-* Sometimes, a single-file script is all you need.
+* Sometimes, simplicity is key.
+All you might need is a single-file script.
-* Most projects don't require massive scale.
-A simple SQLite database and a few endpoints usually suffice.
+* Not every project demands colossal scalability.
+Often, a humble SQLite database and a couple of endpoints suffice.

 ## License